Divide-By-0/blog/content/posts/openeducation.md

 3. Focus on releasing well organized class materials -- ideally with videos at scale with AI editing to make them compliant, high quality lecture notes that we pay students for if they don't exist, and automatically fixed copyrighted material.
 This requires more time, and is the medium to long term vision of mitsoul.org, for which we are starting with the econ department at MIT.

 Once this succeeds at a small scale, we hope it can help galvanize a self-sustaining community that operates to continue and expand this legacy.

+*This is the manifesto I wrote for why I think open education is important basically exactly 2 years ago -- it is now updated to include my latest thoughts as of October 2023, but is still very incomplete.*